DivyaPalGit/Portfolio/BubbleD/README.md

 ```

 ## Usage
+The software can be used with or without the external controller board.
+1. Ensure the `StandardFrimata.ino` is uploaded to the Teensy 4.1 microcontroller board for operation with the external controller (see [controller](controller/README.md)).
-To run the software execute the main file in python3.
+2. To run the software execute the [main.py](main.py) file in python3.
 If no argument is provided, by default the software connects to the external controller and imports the port mentioned in the configuration file of table 1.
 If configuration file path is not provided, a default config_table1.ini is written in the current folder.

 ```bash
 usage: main.py [-h] [-c {True,False}] [-p PORT] [-t {1,2}] [-cfg CONFIG]